xrrocha/nobocoder/README.md

 Don't worry about the seemingly cryptic syntax; as we advance in our presentation things will fall neatly into place.

-For now, note how compact this algorithm looks thanks to Scala's functional collections!
+For now, note how compact the suggestion compilation looks thanks to Scala's functional collections!

 ## Scala as a Scripting Language ##

 Despite being a strongly-typed language Scala has the refreshing feel of dynamic languages like Ruby and Python.
 Type annotations, in particular, are most often optional due to Scala's
 [_type inference_](http://en.wikipedia.org/wiki/Type_inference).

-Scala can also be used as a scripting language: free-form scripts don't need to define enclosing classes and can be run without a compilation step.
+Scala can also be used as a scripting language: free-form scripts don't need to reside in enclosing classes and can be run without a compilation step.

 For this Scala has an interactive mode called the [_REPL_](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)